mtolan2023/crypto_forecast/README.md

 # Predicting Cryptocurrency
-## Using LSTM Models to predict the value of Bitcoin, Ethereal and Litecoin
+## Using LSTM Models to predict the value of Bitcoin, Ethereum and Litecoin

 ## Overview: